ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   member values in an object using their member name.

 Query:
-: Short name for JSONPath expression.
+: Short name for a JSONPath expression.

 Argument:
 : Short name for the value a JSONPath expression is applied to.

 Node:
 : The pair of a value along with its location within the argument.
-  The type of the value held by a node may also be referred to as the type of the node.
+  The type a node's value may also be referred to as the type of the node.

 Root Node: